saardcs/india-najones/README.md

 ### How to run it on your own machine

+1. Make sure you have Python 3.9+ installed.
-1. Install the requirements
+2. Install the requirements

    ```
    $ pip install -r requirements.txt
    ```

+3. Place the image (thai-tanic.png) in the same directory.
-2. Run the app
+4. Run the app

    ```
    $ streamlit run streamlit_app.py
    ```

+---

+### Customization

+- **Modify Menu Options**: Edit the mains and desserts lists in the code to change the available items.

+- **Change URLs**: Update the QR code link (qr_link) to reflect the correct URL if the app is hosted elsewhere.

+- **Image**: Replace the image (thai-tanic.png) by updating the file path in the code.